Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

-Louis Lamoureaux dit Rochefort, his wife, Marie Hébert, and their children--Jean-Louis, age 20, and Marie-Adélaïde, age 10--booked passage aboard L'Amitié, the fifth of the Seven Ships of 1785, but for some reason they did not take that ship to Louisiana.
+Louis Lamoureaux dit Rochefort, age 44, his wife Marie Hébert, age 36, and their children--Jean-Louis, age 20, and Marie-Adélaïde, age 10--booked passage aboard L'Amitié, the fifth of the Seven Ships of 1785, but for some reason they did not take that ship to Louisiana.
 They sailed, instead, on La Caroline, the last of the Seven Ships, which reached New Orleans in mid-December 1785.
 After a brief respite in the city, they chose to settle in the Acadian community of St.-Jacques, now St. James Parish, on the river above the city.

-No member of this family appears in the church records of South Louisiana, so the Acadian line of the family never took root in the Bayou State.
+No member of this family appears in the church records of South Louisiana, so the Acadian line of the family did not take root in the Bayou State.

 NON-ACADIAN FAMILIES in LOUISIANA